Contact Me

 Wasted On The Way is a song by Crosby, Stills & Nash (CSN), without Neil Young's involvement.
 It was released on their 1982 album, "Daylight Again."

-"Wasted on the Way" is a reflective and introspective song that touches upon the passing of time and the regrets that can accompany it.
 The lyrics express a sense of nostalgia and longing for lost opportunities or missed connections.
 It conveys a bittersweet sentiment of recognizing the moments and relationships that were not fully appreciated or valued at the time.

 Musically, "Wasted on the Way" features the signature harmonies of Crosby, Stills & Nash, blending their voices in rich and melodic layers.
 The song has a mellow and contemplative sound, incorporating acoustic guitars, gentle piano, and lush vocal arrangements.